 Cancellation and deposit policies vary by confirmed rate, rate plan or booking agent.

-The 24-hour cancellation policy means that you are able to cancel your booking 24 hours in advance with a full refund.
+This does not apply to advanced purchase rates or reservations made through a 3rd party.
 Please contact us at [email protected] or +1 (844) 764-5670 to receive additional information regarding your reservation.

 Will I be charged a night's stay if I arrive late or miss my arrival date?